 Sensor/transmitters are surface mounted using screws or bolts as required.
-Figure 5-1 & 5-2 provides the dimensions for both the standard and explosion-proof transmitters.
-Standard enclosures will accommodate #6 or #8 screws which are not supplied.
-For standard transmitters not equipped with Auto-Test, the sensor may be oriented either horizontally as shown in Figure 5-1 or facing downward.
-For pipe mounting, special 2" pipe mounting brackets are available
+Figure 5-1 & 5-2 provides the dimensions for both the NEMA-4X and explosion-proof transmitters.
+NEMA-4X enclosures will accommodate #6 or #8 screws which are not supplied.
+Fro NEMA-4X transmitters not equipped with Auto-Test, the sensor may be oriented either horizontally as shown in Figure 5-1 or facing downward.
+Sensor/Transmitters supplied with the Auto-Test generator must be mounted with the sensor horizontal.
+For pipe mounting, special 2" pipe mounting brackets are available.

-Explosion-proof transmitters are mounted to and supported by the explosion-proof electrical conduit used for wiring connections to the transmitter.
+Explosion-proof transmitters mount directly to the conduit system and are supported by the conduit.
 The sensor orientation may be either horizontal or facing downward, as shown in Figure 5-2.
 To maintain the explosion-proof integrity of the transmitter, a suitable cable entry seal must be used in accordance with the applicable electrical code.

 NOTE: Gas sensors are shipped with a protective plastic cap over the end.
 This cap should be left in place to avoid damage to the sensor during installation.
-If the detection systems is to be activated within a few days of installation, the cap should be removed when installation is complete.
-Otherwise, leave the cap in place the system is to be placed in service.
+If the detection system is to be activated within a few days of installation, the cap should be removed when installation is complete.
+Otherwise, leave the cap in place until the system is to be placed in service.
 Be sure to leave the protective cap on the sensor if painting is to be done in the area of the sensor.

 Installation wiring requires connection of a 2 conductor cable from the receiver.
 Connection is made at the terminals marked TB1 on Figure 5-4.
 This connection is not polarity sensitive so you can connect either conductor to either terminal.
-The cable supplied with the system is unshielded #20 gauge stranded.
+The cable supplied with the system in unshielded #20 gauge stranded.